va4ok/jira2git-tools/README.md

 ## Getting Started

-New buttons (Prefix dropdown, Copy Branch Name and Copy Commit Message) will appears on issue detail page.
+New buttons (Prefix dropdown, Copy Branch Name, Copy Commit Message, Info dropdown) will appears on issue detail page.

 If You need some prefix choose one in dropdown or set none if no need prefix.